ollieshmollie/ollieshmollie.github.io/index.md

         </p>

         <p>
-        Outside of school, I do a lot of toy projects in programming languages including C, C++, Rust, and Go (see my <a href="/~ajbond/portfolio.html">portfolio</a>).
+        Outside of school, I do a lot of toy projects in programming languages including C, C++, Rust, and Go (see my <a href="/~ajbond/portfolio.html">portfolio</a> for these and other projects).
 You can find my Github at the bottom of the page.
         </p>

         <p>